Last updated:

 |

-Contractors vs. Full-time Employees
+Contractors vs. Full-time employees

-- When a period of employment is more than one month and exceeds eight hours of work in a week, the employer is required to provide a written statement to the employee giving the conditions of work within the eight working hours in a day, starting from the initiation of job or employment
+- When a period of employment is more than one month and exceeds eight hours of work in a week, the employer is required to provide a written statement to the employee giving the conditions of work within the eight working hours in a day, starting from the initiation of the job or employment

 - A written employment contract and job description are considered good practices